In a world that is continuously going digital, it’s imperative that you reach out to your prospective clients in the most effective way possible.

 Besides, online video marketing is cheaper than TV ad commercials.

 One of the easiest ways to create an active online community for your real estate investment business is by answering questions others have asked.
 Keep a running list of the active question and answer sites and participate regularly.

-A very important component of buyer persona entails knowing your audience, even where they hang out after work.
-If you know they are always active on Quora, that is where you should direct your real estate expertise.
+An essential component of buyer persona entails knowing your audience, even where they hang out after work.
+If you know, they are always active on Quora, that is where you should direct your real estate expertise.